Cenote Guide in Yucatan, Mexico

-You can bring prescription medications to Mexico as long as you have the accompanying documentation proving a medical need.
-If you or a family member are taking prescription medications, be sure to bring the prescription or a note from the doctor that includes the patient’s name and the name of the drug (s) to demonstrate the medical need in case your luggage is inspected.
+You’re allowed to bring prescription medicines to Mexico as long as you have accompanying documentation demonstrating a medical need.
+If a family member or yourself is on prescription medication, ensure to carry with you the prescription or a note from the doctor, which includes the patient’s name and the name of the medicine or medicines.
+This is to prove the medical necessity for these medicines in case your luggage is inspected.

-A foreign firearms license is not valid in Mexico; if you have a firearm, do not bring it to Mexico, and do not bring ammunition.
-The only exception is a firearm and ammunition used for hunting purposes, but you’ll need to obtain a special permit – contact the nearest Mexican Consulate to your location -.
+A foreign firearms license isn’t valid in Mexico; if you own a gun, don’t bring it to Mexico, and don’t bring any ammunition either.
+The only exception is a firearm and ammunition used for hunting purposes; however, you’ll need to apply for a special permit – get in touch with the closest Mexican Consulate to your location.

-Having lethal knives, firearms of any type, and even a single cartridge of ammunition is a federal crime in Mexico: being caught with a gun can cause serious problems, even if you have a license issued in your country of origin.
-See also: Mexico’s Strict Gun Laws.
+Being in possession of lethal knives, firearms of any kind, and even a single ammunition cartridge is a federal crime in Mexico.
+Being caught with a firearm can lead to serious issues, even if you have a license for it issued in your home country.
+Also, see: Mexico’s Strict Gun Laws

 Type and Quantity of Items

-Only bring something that appears to be intended for resale, such as multiple laptops.
+Don’t bring anything that clearly looks like you’re planning to resell; for instance, multiple laptops.
 These items will be heavily taxed or confiscated.
-Personal use items, new or used, will be allowed, but only in quantities consistent with the definition of “personal use.”
+Personal use items, whether new or used, are allowed, but only in quantities in line with the definition of “personal use”.

-You may be questioned if you’re carrying large quantities of anything or if the Customs Inspector believes you’re trying to sell any of the goods you’re having.
+If you’re carrying large quantities of anything, or if the Customs Inspector believes you’re attempting to trade any of the goods you’re carrying, you might be interrogated.